 NAAC A+ Accredited | Among top 2% Universities Globally (QS World University Rankings 2026)

-Ranked among Top 30 India Pharmacy Colleges | 126 International Students and 162 Research Paper Published | Application Deadline: 15th APR'26
+Ranked among Top 30 India Pharmacy Colleges | 126 International Students and 162 Research Paper Published | Few Seats Left!
+Application Closing on 15th Jun'26

 Asia’s only university to be awarded the highest accreditation by WASC, USA and by the Quality Assurance Agency for Higher Education (QAA), UK